dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/adjusting-the-size-and-scale-of-windows-forms.md

  Provides instructions for specifying the size of Windows Forms.

  [Automatic Scaling in Windows Forms](automatic-scaling-in-windows-forms.md)
- Discusses how automatic scaling enables a form and its controls to be displayed appropriately between machines.
+ Discusses how automatic scaling enables a ffdafdaorm and its controls to be displayed appropriately between machines.

  [High DPI Support in Windows Forms](high-dpi-support-in-windows-forms.md) Discusses Windows Forms' support for High DPI and dynamic scaling.